 One thing that's really lovely on a hot sticky day is the African Queen

 Boat ride.
 This is a narrated open-air boat tour that offers great

 breezes as you cruise around a small pond with islands that are home to

 animals such as lemurs and monkeys.
 Our only complaint was that it was

 There's also a train that you can take through a small area with more animals.

 The park offers several live animal shows practically every 30 minutes.
 The shows last about 20 minutes, which gives you 10 minutes to rush to the next show at a different stage (not far away).
 We saw the parrot show and the elephant show, both really funny.
 Watching the parrot riding on the bicycle was hilarious.

-African Lion Safari Ontario is well respected among animal parks for its elephant-breeding program, by the way.
-This is something I didn't know before seeing the show.
+African Lion Safari Ontario is well respected among animal parks for its elephant-breeding program.
 Elephants are really smart.
 We saw two playing basketball and soccer and they both scored!

 The park has a great wet play area and climbing apparatus for little kids … a great way to cool off the little ones cranky from the sun and heat, and give the parents a bit of a rest too.